 This chapter provides hands-on examples and advice for using the XMP Toolkit to perform typical metadata handling.
-The examples are in C++, but the usage model is very similar for Java and JavaScript.

-- "Getting started" on page 51 describes how to build the XMP Toolkit from the projects included with the SDK, and demonstrates how to build your own project using the XMP Toolkit libraries. - ▶ "Obtaining and creating XMP data" on page 53 discusses how to use the XMPFiles and XMPCore components together to create, obtain, modify, and store XMP data. - ► Tutorial examples show how to work with the SDK.
-All projects and code to accompany the tutorials is included in the SDK, in <mpsdk>/samples; see "Sample code and tools" on page 9. - "Walkthrough 1: Opening files and reading XMP" on page 58 shows how to create and configure a project in Windows or in Mac OS.
+- ► "Getting started" on page 52 describes how to build the XMP Toolkit from the projects included with the SDK, and demonstrates how to build your own project using the XMP Toolkit libraries. - ▶ "Obtaining and creating XMP data" on page 54 discusses how to use the XMPFiles and XMPCore components together to create, obtain, modify, and store XMP data. - ► Tutorial examples show how to work with the SDK.
+All projects and code to accompany the tutorials is included in the SDK, in <mpsdk>/samples; see "Sample code and tools" on page 9. - "Walkthrough 1: Opening files and reading XMP" on page 59 shows how to create and configure a project in Windows or in Mac OS.
 It then demonstrates the basic use of the XMPFiles and XMPCore components, obtaining read-only XMP from a file and examining it through the XMP object.
 It also shows how to do a data-dump of the XMP object to get a more direct view of its contents. - "Walkthrough 2: Modifying XMP" on page 69 demonstrates more sophisticated techniques, opening a file for update, and modifying the contained XMP before writing it back to the file.
 It also shows how to work with XMP in the form of RDF strings. - "Walkthrough 3: Working with a custom schema" on page 73 demonstrates how to work with a custom schema that has complex properties.
 It shows how to access and modify properties with complex paths using the path composition utilities from the XMP API.